bubblefoil/p4u-worklogger/README.md

 # Plus4U++ aka p4u-worklogger
-Plus4U work log enhancement
+The browser user script which enhances the Plus4U work log page.

 ***

-## At the moment
+## Features
-Browser user script which enhances the Plus4U work log page.
-- Loads and displays summary of a a JIRA issue, whose key is mentioned in the work description, as a link
+- Loads and displays summary of a a JIRA issue, whose key is mentioned in the work description, as a link.
 - Writes a work log record directly into JIRA the moment it is created at the Plus4U work log page.
+- Adds mnemonics to the form buttons.
+(See access keys usage in your OS/browser.)

 ## In the future
 Thanks to JIRA REST API flexibility, the user script may integrate JIRA issue tracker into the Plus4U work log page much more tightly.